ethanchou128/pokeSweeper/docs/readme.txt

 -nice buttons and better than expected screen look -animated menu screen
 -display and save # games started and best score between launches

+*please scroll in the help screen to view all the image sources we used.